hashicorp/nomad-pack/README.md

 ## Installation

-To simplify the getting started experience, you can download a [precompiled binary][hashicorp_releases] and run it on your machine locally.
+To simplify the getting started experience, you can download a [precompiled binary][https://releases.hashicorp.com/nomad-pack/] and run it on your machine locally.
 After downloading Nomad Pack, unzip the package.
 Make sure that the nomad binary is available on your PATH.
 You can inspect the locations available on your path by running this command: